Point of sale: Security

 It is important that reports on these matters generated at the administrative back end be restricted to trusted personnel.
 The database from which these reports are generated should be secured via passwords or via encryption of data stored in the database to prevent copying or tampering.

-Despite all such precautions, the POS system can never be entirely watertight in security from internal misuse if a clever, dishonest employee knows how to exploit many of its otherwise useful capabilities.
+Even after taking many precautions, no POS system can be entirely safe from internal misuse.
+They always carry the risk for bad actors and dishonest employees to cause harm.
+However, regular monitoring and strong internal controls can help reduce these risks.

 News reports on POS system hacking show that hackers are more interested in stealing credit card information than anything else.
 The ease and advantage offered by the ability of a POS system to integrate credit card processing thus have a downside.
 In 2011, hackers were able to steal credit card data from 80,000 customers because Subway's security and POS configuration standards for PCI compliance - which governs credit card and debit card payment systems security - were "directly and blatantly disregarded" by Subway franchisees.

 In June 2016, several hundred of Wendy's fast food restaurants had their POS systems hacked by illegally installed malware.
 The report goes on to say that "the number of franchise restaurants impacted by these cyber security attacks is now expected to be considerably higher than the 300 restaurants already implicated" and that the "hackers made hundreds of thousands of fraudulent purchases on credit and debit cards issued by various financial institutions after breaching Wendy's computer systems late last year".

 These exploits by hackers could only be made possible because payment cards were processed through the POS system allowing the malware to either intercept card data during processing or steal and transmit unencrypted card data that is stored in the system database.